monsoonmaelstrom/book2/book2.md

 “Nothing,” he answers without breaking his stride.
 He’s at least as good of a liar as Hazel is.
 Probably better.

 He definitely took something from the shelves, and he doesn’t want to share what it was.
 I’m intrigued.
-I glance at Giorgi, but he just shrugs.
+I glance at Giorgi, but he simply shrugs.
 He doesn’t know what it was either.

 ### 40 - Steal My Sunshine ^^1700 words^^